ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 .. tip::

-   Information about compatible receivers and how they are connected can be found in :ref:`Compatible RC Transmitter and Receiver Systems <common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems>`.
+   Information about compatible receivers and how they are connected can be found in :ref:`common-rc-systems`.
 Also see :ref:`common-multiple-rx` for use of multiple RC receivers

 .. figure:: ../../../images/FRSkyTaranis.jpg
    :target: ../_images/FRSkyTaranis.jpg